Fertility History and birth events

 Many thanks for your help!

-#1 Updated by Maddalena Ronchi 3 months ago
+#1 Updated by Maddalena Ronchi over 1 year ago

 - File example.PNG added

 I'd like to raise an extra point: there some instances in which the number of children computed in bchildnt.dta do not correspond to the number of children observed in bindall.dta - even when children are younger than 16 years old.

 For example in the case of bhid=<removed> (see attachemnt): according to bchildnt.dta the adult individuals in the household have 3 children - 2 boys and one girl - all under the age of 16.

 However, once I look for that same household in bindall.dta I observe only two natural children - one girl and one boy - and the other buy is missing.